 For ADSI, there are constraints similar to the off-hook data with alerting around ACK digits and softkey/digit responses.
 Any responses that the MGC wishes to be made aware of should be requested in the Events descriptor.
 Digitmaps may be used for this application.

+There is a possible race condition where an MGC might apply the dwa signal intending power ringing and data to be applied, but before the signal reaches the MG, the termination undergoes a transition to offhook.
+The result is that the signal would apply a call waiting tone in the interim while the MG reports the offhook and the MGC responds with updated Events and Signals Descriptors.
+It may be desirable to prevent any possibility of this race condition occurring.
+To achieve this, implementations may embed the andisp/dwa signal on the onhook event with its strict parameter set to “state”.
+This will enforce that the dwa signal is only applied if the termination is still onhook when the command arrives at the MG.

 Binary encoding SHALL carry the binary data.
 Text encoding SHALL carry the data as a hex string encoded as big-endian hex data.